k-vikingsson/WSTA_proj/report.md

 ### Predicates translation with dependency parsing

 The next possible enhancement we will be attempting if given enough time would be extracting predicates (or relations) from documents and questions.
 Questions will be answered by matching predicate from question to predicate from relevent document (sentences), this process is similar to evaluating predicates in logical programming.
 This way, question types are less relevent and would yield a higher accuracy.
+This could be done by analyzing the dependency trees of sentences.
+For example, each VERB can be considered a type of predicate with objects being other terms which are dependent to this VERB.
+Further tuning will be required to generate phrases as pradicate names or objects for the answer extractor to perform well.
+An idea to do this is, for example, to concatenate words with dependencies such as "nmod" into one phrase as an entity (potentia answer).

 > - Take advantage of semantic information
 > - Apply RNN for a “translation” from answers to questions (ref.
 TREC 2016 CMU paper)